gta-online-v2/docs/docs/informations/norms.md

 # Code Norms

-Welcome to the code norms page for **GTA:O 2.0 for FiveM**.
+Welcome to the code norms page for **Online 2.0 for FiveM**.
 Adhering to these coding standards ensures that our project remains clean, maintainable, and scalable.
 Below are the guidelines that all contributors are expected to follow.

 ## General Guidelines